VTCManager/vtcmanager-web-old/README.md

 # vtcmanager-web
 VTCManager is a powerful Euro Truck Simulator 2 tool.
 We are building something more than only a simple job logger.
 Together we can build something awesome! <br>
-IMPORTANT: This client is unfinished and the development was canceled!
+IMPORTANT: This website is unfinished and the development was canceled!
+This website is based on the Laravel PHP framework.

 ## Community
 Join our official Discord server and chat with other devs. https://discord.gg/AJrapkG